 Benefits of the scheme

 - You'll receive a welcome and induction pack from the College.

 - Mentoring – You will be assigned a mentor to give you advice and support, so you can network with other Psych Stars and mentors.

 - International Congress – you will be given free registration to attend International Congress of the Royal College of Psychiatrists.
 A contribution towards accommodation and travel will be given.

-- CPD and travel fund – to be spent on activities of your choosing, such as conferences, courses and learning materials.
+- CPD and travel fund – This is a £500 fund to be spent on psychiatry-related activities of your choosing, such as conferences, courses and learning materials.

-- CPD Online – You will be given free access to the Royal College of Psychiatrists' CPD online modules.
-Over 180 modules and 90 podcasts to keep you up to date with new research and best practice psychiatry.
+- CPD eLearning – You will be given free access to the Royal College of Psychiatrists' CPD eLearning modules.
+Over 200 modules and 160 podcasts to keep you up to date with new research and best practice in psychiatry.

 - TrOn – Trainees Online is our online learning resource to support trainee psychiatrists prepare for MRCPsych exams.

-- Journal Subscriptions – You will be given free print copies of the Royal College of Psychiatrists' journals: BJPsych Bulletin, BJPsych Advances, and The British Journal of Psychiatry.
+- Journal Subscriptions – You will be given free print copies of the Royal College of Psychiatrists' journals: BJPsych Bulletin and British Journal of Psychiatry.